allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 ### Tailor-made assertions

 The last concept that I want to discuss is dedicated assertion classes.
-Assertion class is nothing more than a simple class exposing methods which allow checking the input object appropriately.
+An assertion class is nothing more than a simple class exposing methods which allow checking the input object appropriately.

 In some scenarios, we would actually like to verify the data that, for example, was eventually saved in the database.